EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 ### 2. Access the STAC Browser UI

+!!! note
-> There is a sample collection loaded in the previous step.
+    There is a sample collection loaded in the previous step.

 ```bash
 source ~/.eoepca/state